-- The equipment was not operating as expected. - Operating schedules were found to be different from what the participant reported to EVT. - Assumptions about the use of baseline equipment were found to be different than expected.
+- The equipment was not operating as expected. - Baseline assumptions were found to be incorrect. - Operating schedules were found to be different from what the participant reported to EVT. - Assumptions about the use of baseline equipment were found to be different than expected.

 These types of adjustments are commonly found in the process of conducting an impact evaluation.
-The realization rates by project are provided in Appendix A and the project-specific reports are compiled in Appendix E.
+The realization rates by project are provided in Appendix A and the project-specific reports are compiled in Appendix E for retrofit projects and Appendix F for market opportunity projects.

-4.3 C&I Stipulated Lighting
+4.2 C&I Stipulated Lighting